 Gao was a top prize winner in numerous national and international piano competitions and also has been invited to WUSF Live Radio for interviews and performances as their resident young artist.
-As a music educator, Sarah is currently the Artistic Director of Artciál International Music Festival in San Francisco.
+As a music educator, Sarah is currently the Executive Director of the Artciál International Music Competition and Festival in San Francisco.

 Additionally, Gao is an active piano teacher with experience teaching young children through adults since 2012.
-Many of her students received local piano competitions, were selected by young artist music festivals, and archived the ABRSM (Associated Board Royale School of Music) Piano Exam.
+Many of her students received local piano competitions awards, were selected by young artist music festivals, admitted to the San Francisco Conservatory of Music, and archived the ABRSM (Associated Board Royale School of Music) Piano Exam.